antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 [Project Tye](https://github.com/dotnet/tye) is an experimental developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 The project has two main goals:

 1. Making development of microservices easier by:
-    - Run many services with one command
+    - Running multiple services with a single command
     - Use dependencies in containers
     - Discover addresses of other services using simple conventions
 1. Automating deployment of .NET applications to Kubernetes by: